WPSurfer.com

 Can a plugin fail to deliver?
 Can the CloudFlare Firewall be bypassed?

-Having said that, use a super strong password, something that you won’t be able to remember even if you life depends on it.
+Having said that, use a super strong password, something that you won’t be able to remember even if you life depended on it.

 Something like this: